 40g fine semolina

-4 pieces stem ginger, drained and finely chopped
+4 pieces of stem ginger, drained and finely chopped

 You will also need:

-Step 1 – To make the dough: sift the flour and salt into the bowl of the mixer.
-Make a well in the centre and (with the mixer on its slowest setting) pour in about ¾ of the water.
-As the dough starts to come together, gradually add more water to make a firm, pasta-like dough – not a soft, bread-like dough).
+Step 1 – Sift the flour and salt into the bowl of a stand mixer fitted with the paddle attachment.
+Make a well in the centre and, with the mixer on its slowest setting, pour in 165ml of water.
+As the dough starts to come together, gradually add more water, up to about 60ml, to make a firm dough.

-Step 2 – Turn out the dough onto your worktop (lightly dusted with flour) and knead for 3 minutes, then cover with the upturned mixer bowl and leave to rest for 5 minutes.
-Repeat the kneading and resting twice more to make a very smooth and pliable dough.
-After the last bout of kneading, divide the dough into 8, wrap each piece in cling film and chill for 2 hours.
+Step 2 – Turn out the dough onto a lightly floured worktop and knead for 3 minutes, then cover with an upturned bowl and leave to rest for 5 minutes.
+Repeat the kneading and resting twice more, until the dough is smooth and pliable.
+Divide the dough into 8, wrap each piece in cling film and refrigerate for 2 hours.

-Step 3 – Set up the pasta-rolling machine at one end of your worktop – you’ll need plenty of space for the dough.
-Take 1 portion of dough and knead it to a flat disc.
-Run it through the widest setting on the pasta roller then fold in 3, turn 90 degrees and run through the rollers again.
-Repeat until the dough has been rolled 5 times and is very smooth and pliable.
-If the dough starts to stick or tear, lightly dust the dough and rollers with flour.
-Then adjust the rollers to the second widest setting and run the dough through again.
-Keep feeding the dough through the rollers, slowly decreasing the width setting each time until you reach the narrowest setting.
+Step 3 – Take 1 portion of dough and knead it to a flat disc.
+Run it through the widest setting on the pasta roller then fold in 3, turn it 90 degrees and run through the roller again.
+Repeat 3 more times, until the dough is very smooth and pliable.
+Adjust the rollers to the next widest setting and run the dough through again.
+Keep rolling out the dough, decreasing the width setting each time, until on the narrowest setting.

-Step 4 – Place the dough strip on the worktop and gently stretch and pull it out – first from the end furthest away from the pasta-rolling machine, then stretching out the centre portion so it is doubled in width, then the other end of dough.
-The dough will be an odd shape and may have a tear or hole to start with but (as with strudel dough) it will not affect the final result.
-Brush very lightly with the soft, almost melted, lard.
+Step 4 – Place the dough strip on the worktop and gently pull it out – first from one end, then at the centre portion to double the width, then at the other end.
+The dough will be an odd shape and may have a tear, but that’s fine.
+Brush very lightly with softened lard.

-Step 5 – Tightly roll up the dough strip like a swiss roll, starting at the end furthest from the pasta-rolling machine, and slightly stretching the dough by pulling the roll towards you as go.
-Then place the roll at the far end of the worktop (it will have a thick middle portion and 2 straggly ends) and gently pull on the ends to make the roll a bit longer and thinner.
+Step 5 – Tightly roll up the dough like a Swiss roll, starting at one end, and slightly stretching the dough by pulling towards you as go.
+It will have a thick middle and 2 straggly ends.
+Gently pull on the ends to make the roll a bit longer and thinner.

-Step 7 – Meanwhile, make the filling: line a sieve with cheesecloth or muslin and set it over a bowl.
-Put the ricotta into the sieve, cover with the excess cheesecloth, set a small saucer on top of the ricotta and then a heavy weight.
-Chill for at least 1 hour, preferably 2, to thoroughly drain the cheese.
+Step 8 – To make the filling, line a sieve with cheesecloth or muslin and set it over a bowl.
+Put the ricotta into the sieve, cover with the excess cheesecloth, set a small saucer, then a heavy weight on top.
+Chill for at least 1–2 hours to drain the cheese.

-Step 8 – Pour the milk into a medium-sized pan, add the sugar, salt and cinnamon and bring to the boil.
-Sprinkle the semolina into the pan, stirring continuously with a wooden spoon.
-Stir over a medium–low heat for about 5 minutes, until the mixture is very thick and starting to leave the sides of the pan.
-Tip into a heatproof bowl, press a piece of cling film onto the surface (to prevent a skin forming) and leave until cold.
+Step 9 – Pour the milk into a medium pan, add the sugar, salt and cinnamon and bring to the boil.
+Sprinkle in the semolina, stirring continuously over a medium–low heat for about 5 minutes, until the mixture is very thick.
+Tip into a heatproof bowl, press a piece of cling film onto the surface to prevent a skin forming and leave until cold.

-Step 9 – Tip the cooled semolina mixture into the bowl of the stand mixer and mix on a medium–high speed using the paddle attachment until very smooth.
-Add the egg yolks and the drained ricotta and mix until thoroughly combined.
-Add the orange zest, chocolate and ginger and mix in.
+Step 10 – Tip the cooled semolina mixture into the bowl of a stand mixer fitted with the paddle attachment.
+Mix on a medium–high speed until very smooth.
+Add the egg yolks and the drained ricotta and combine thoroughly, then mix in the orange zest, chocolate and ginger.
 Transfer to a clean bowl, cover and chill until ready to assemble.

-Step 10 – To assemble: unwrap the dough and cut off the straggly ends with a sharp knife.
-Cut the roll into slices or discs about 1cm thick – they will look like cross-sections of a very old tree, with visible rings of dough and lard.
-Grease your fingers with a little soft butter or vegetable fat, hold the disc between your thumbs and forefingers, and gently start to massage and separate the dough layers – starting from the centre and working out to the edges – to form what looks like an ice-cream cone shape, with the centre of the disc forming the pointed tip at the base.
-The opening of the cone should be about 7cm wide.
+Step 11 – To assemble, unwrap the dough and cut off the straggly ends.
+Cut the roll into discs about 1cm thick.
+Grease your fingers, hold a disc between your thumbs and forefingers, and gently start to separate the layers – starting from the centre and working out to the edges – to form a cone shape, with the centre of the disc making the point, and creating an opening of about 7cm in diameter.

-Step 12 – Bake the pastries in the heated oven for 10 minutes, then rotate the sheets so they colour evenly.
-Reduce the temperature to 220°C/200°C fan/425°F/ Gas 7 and bake for a further 5–8 minutes until golden and crisp – watch carefully as you don’t want the edges to become dark.
+Step 13 – Bake for 10 minutes, then rotate the sheets and reduce the temperature to 220°C/200°C fan/425°F/ Gas 7.
+Bake for a further 5–8 minutes, until golden and crisp.
 Transfer to a wire rack, dust with icing sugar and leave to cool.
 Serve just warm.